-The undersigned officer of Boston Properties, Inc., the sole general partner of Boston Properties Limited Partnership (the "Company"), hereby certifies to his knowledge that the Company's annual report on Form 10-K for the period ended December 31, 2011 (the "Report"), as filed with the Securities and Exchange Commission on the date hereof, fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended, and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+The undersigned officer of Boston Properties, Inc. (the "Company"), hereby certifies to his knowledge that the Company's annual report on Form 10-K for the period ended December 31, 2011 (the "Report"), as filed with the Securities and Exchange Commission on the date hereof, fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended, and that the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
 This certification shall not be deemed "filed" for any purpose, nor shall it be deemed to be incorporated by reference into any filing under the Securities Act of 1933 or the Securities Exchange Act of 1934 regardless of any general incorporation language in such filing.

-/s/ MORTIMER B. ZUCKERMAN Mortimer B. Zuckerman Chief Executive Officer of Boston Properties, Inc., sole general partner of Boston Properties Limited Partnership
+/s/ MORTIMER B. ZUCKERMAN

+Mortimer B. Zuckerman Chief Executive Officer